Abi Ofarim

 Abi & Esther Ofarim performing at the Grand Gala du Disque on March 8, 1968.

 Abi Ofarim (born Avraham Reichstadt; אבי עופרים; October 5, 1937 – May 4, 2018) was an Israeli musician and dancer.
 He is better known for his work in the 1960s as half of the duo Esther & Abi Ofarim with his then-wife Esther Ofarim.

 Life and career

-Early life

-Abi Ofarim was born Avraham Reichstadt in Safed, Galilee, in what was then the British mandate of Palestine on October 5, 1937.
+Avraham Reichstadt (later Abi Ofarim) was born in Safed, Galilee, then Mandatory Palestine, on October 5, 1937.
 Upon Israel's independence in 1948, he attended ballet school and made his stage debut in Haifa in 1952.
 By the age of 17, he was arranging his own choreography, and by 18 had his own dance studio.
 He was then recruited to serve in the Israeli army during the Suez crisis and the Sinai war.

 Esther & Abi Ofarim

 In December 1958, Reichstadt married Esther Zaied.
 He achieved international fame performing with her as a musical duo Esther & Abi Ofarim in the 1960s, playing the guitar and singing backing vocals.
 The couple relocated to Geneva, then eventually to Germany.
 In 1966, they had their first hit in Germany with "Noch einen Tanz".
 Their greatest success in Germany came the next year with "Morning of my Life", written by the Bee Gees.
 In 1968, "Cinderella Rockefella" hit the top of the charts in a number of countries including the UK.
 The duo played live concerts in New York City and London, and they toured Europe before separating in 1969.